chiru141/chiru141.github.io/_posts/2026-04-05-Growth-But-Whose.md

 GDP is insufficient on its own.
 Instead, progress should be measured through a nuanced combination of metrics tailored to a country's specific developmental phase.

-So, while the current Prime Minister of the country envisions India as a developed nation by 2047, I hope his team understands that what he means by growth is -- water access for all, electricity access for all, and the privilege to fail and faith in the system.
+So, while the current Prime Minister of the country envisions India as a developed nation by 2047, I hope his team understands that what he means by growth is -- water access for all, electricity access for all, the privilege to fail and faith in the system.

 ---